- Amazon VPC›

 Amazon VPC Lattice FAQs

-Amazon VPC Lattice is an application layer networking service that gives you a consistent way to connect, secure, and monitor service-to-service communication without any prior networking expertise.
-With VPC Lattice, you can configure network access, traffic management, and network monitoring to enable service-to-service communication consistently across VPCs and accounts, regardless of the underlying compute type.
+Amazon VPC Lattice is an application networking service that gives you a consistent way to connect, secure, and monitor service-to-service and service-to-resource communication without any prior networking expertise.
+With VPC Lattice, you can configure network access, traffic management, and network monitoring to enable service-to-service and service-to-resource communications consistently across VPCs and accounts, regardless of the underlying compute type.

 VPC Lattice helps address the following use cases:

-Connect services at scale – Connect thousands of services across VPCs and accounts without increasing network complexity.
+Connect services and resources at scale – Connect thousands of services and resources across VPCs and accounts without increasing network complexity.

-Apply granular access permissions – Improve service-to-service security and support Zero Trust architectures with centralized access controls, authentication, and context-specific authorization.
+Apply granular access permissions – Improve service-to-service and service-to-resource security and support Zero Trust architectures with centralized access controls, authentication, and context-specific authorization.

 Implement advanced traffic controls – Apply granular traffic controls, such as request-level routing and weighted targets, for blue/green and canary deployments.

-Observe service-to-service interactions – Monitor and troubleshoot service-to-service communication for request type, traffic volume, errors, response time, and more.
+Observe service-to-service and service-to-resource interactions – Monitor and troubleshoot service-to-service and service-to-resource communication for request type, traffic volume, errors, response time, and more.

 VPC Lattice helps bridge the gap between developers and cloud administrators by providing role-specific features and capabilities.
 VPC Lattice will appeal to developers who do not want to learn and perform the common infrastructure and networking tasks required to get modern applications running quickly.
 Developers should be able to focus on building applications, not networks.
 VPC Lattice will also appeal to cloud and network administrators who are looking to increase their organization’s security posture by enabling authentication, authorization, and encryption in a consistent way across mixed compute environments (instances, containers, serverless), and across VPCs and accounts.

-You can use VPC Lattice to create logical application layer networks, called service networks, that enable service-to-service communication across virtual private clouds (VPCs) and account boundaries, abstracting network complexity.
-It offers connectivity over HTTP/HTTPS and gRPC protocols through a dedicated data plane within VPC.
-This data plane is exposed through a link-local endpoint that can be accessed only from within your VPC.
+You can use VPC Lattice to create logical application networks, called service networks, that enable service-to-service and service-to-resource communication across virtual private clouds (VPCs) and account boundaries, abstracting network complexity.
+It offers connectivity over HTTP/HTTPS, gRPC, and TCP protocols through a dedicated data plane within VPC Lattice.
+This data plane is exposed through both link-local endpoints that can be accessed only from within your VPC, and VPC endpoints of type service network that can be accessed from within your VPC and also from outside your VPC.

 Administrators can use AWS Resource Access Manager (AWS RAM) to control which accounts and VPCs can establish communication through a service network.
-When a VPC is associated with a service network, resources within the VPC can automatically discover and connect to the collection of services in the service network.
-Service owners can use VPC Lattice compute integrations to onboard their services from Amazon Elastic Compute Cloud (Amazon EC2), Amazon Elastic Kubernetes Service (Amazon EKS), and AWS Lambda, and choose one or more service networks to join.
+When a VPC is associated with a service network, clients within the VPC can automatically discover and connect to the collection of services and resources in the service network.
+Service owners can use VPC Lattice compute integrations to onboard their services from Amazon Elastic Compute Cloud (Amazon EC2), Amazon Elastic Kubernetes Service (Amazon EKS), Amazon Elastic Container Service (Amazon ECS), AWS Fargate, and AWS Lambda, and choose one or more service networks to join.
 Service owners can also configure advanced traffic-management rules to define how a request should be processed to support common patterns such as blue/green and canary-style deployments.
-In addition to traffic management, service owners and administrators can implement additional access controls by enforcing authentication and authorization through the VPC Lattice Auth policy.
-Administrators can enforce guardrails at the service network level and apply fine-grained access controls on individual services.
-VPC Lattice is designed to be non-invasive and work alongside existing architecture patterns, allowing development teams across your organization to incrementally onboard their services progressively over time.
+Resource owners can share resources such as RDS databases between accounts and add these resources to service networks.
+In addition to traffic management, service and resource owners and administrators can implement additional access controls by enforcing authentication and authorization through the VPC Lattice Auth policy.
+Administrators can enforce guardrails at the service network level and apply fine-grained access controls on individual services and resources.
+VPC Lattice is designed to be non-invasive and work alongside existing architecture patterns, allowing development teams across your organization to incrementally onboard their services and resources progressively over time.

 Service – An independently deployable unit of software that delivers a specific task or function.
 A service can live in any VPC or account and can run on instances, containers, or serverless compute.
 A service consists of listeners, rules, and targets groups, similar to an AWS Application Load Balancer.